devkyoshi/Learnify/README.md

 ﻿# Learinify - E-Learning Platform

-Learnify is a comprehensive E-Learning platform designed to provide a seamless educational experience.
-Built with a professional, modular architecture using React and Spring Boot, Learnify features a robust user authentication system with JWT, ensuring secure access.
+**Learnify** is a comprehensive **E-Learning platform** designed to provide a seamless educational experience.
+Built with a professional, modular architecture using **React** and **Spring Boot**, Learnify features a robust user authentication system with JWT, ensuring secure access.
 The platform is structured for scalability and future integration with OAuth, supporting a modern and user-friendly learning environment for students and educators.

 ## Table of Contents